aabbtree77/esp32-vpn/README.md

 - Tailscale and related CaaS: Nebula, NetBird, Netmaker, headscale, innernet, [ZeroTier](https://www.youtube.com/watch?v=sA55fcuJSQQ), tinc, [Hamachi](https://news.ycombinator.com/item?id=29479503), Tunnel In, [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/)...
 Some of these are open sourced and can be hosted on your own machines or VPS.

 - More (IoT/Raspberry Pi/Linux)-centric CaaS: ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, NetFoundry: [1](https://netfoundry.io/edge-and-iot-zero-trust-networking/), [2](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/)...

-All this activity just because A and B do not have simple addresses.
-We cannot use MAC, we do not have the IPv6.
-So how do you send a message to a PC?
-Go study OSI and the seven dwarfs, TCP MeltDown, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, CGNAT, ARP, ICMP, mDNS, subnet masks, gateways, port forwarding, Linux kernel routes, CIDR, hosts, DHCP, interfaces, firewalls, routers...
-[B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 "UbuntuDesk" with a solid CGNAT punching, please.